Sunday, October 20, 2019

 BELOW: BONUS ILLUSTRATIONS FROM Lynch, Schwabe and Wandelaar/Albinus:

-Nobody Loves A Dead Man was published in hardcover by Murray & Gee Inc., in 1945, with dustjacket art by Jack Lynch.
-The author, Milton M. Raison (1903-1982), wrote six mystery novels: The Phantom of Forty-Second Street (Macaulay, 1936), No Weeds for the Widow (Murray, 1947), Murder in a Lighter Vein (Murray, 1947), Tunnel 13 (Murray, 1948), the above title and also the below title, in addition to his first published work, Spindrift (Doran, 1922), a book of verse.
-Mysteries aside, Raison was primarily a screenwriter in Hollywood for both film and television, with 59 total credits, largely for B programmers.
-He was also a special feature writer for the Sunday World, a reviewer for the Herald Tribune and the New York Record, a magazine writer for popular slicks, a radio writer and a publicity agent for many of Broadway's shows and producers.
+Nobody Loves A Dead Man and The Gay Mortician by Milton M. Raison (1903-1982) were published in hardback by Murray & Gee in 1945 and 1946 respectively.
+The jacket art for both mystery novels were produced by Jack Lynch.
+In addition to the above titles, Raison wrote four more mysteries: The Phantom of Forty-Second Street (Macaulay, 1936), No Weeds for the Widow (Murray, 1947), Murder in a Lighter Vein (Murray, 1947), and Tunnel 13 (Murray, 1948), though his first published book was Spindrift (Doran, 1922), a book of verse, which he wrote while working at sea as a young lad.
+Raison was primarily a screenwriter in Hollywood for both film and television, largely for B programmers and television episodes, with over 70 total credits.
+He was also a special feature writer for the Sunday World, a reviewer for the Herald Tribune and the New York Record, a freelance magazine writer for popular slicks, a radio writer, and a publicity agent for many of Broadway's shows and producers.

-was published in hardcover by Murray & Gee in 1944, with dustjacket art by Jack Lynch.
+Say Uncle was published in hardback by Murray & Gee in 1944, with dustjacket art by Jack Lynch.
 The author, Dorothy Burgess (1907-1961), was an American actress with 47 film credits to her name.
 She turned to writing after her acting career stalled, but only managed to complete one novel, the above title, a thriller purportedly about vampires.
 "I worked six hours a day for eight months on Say Uncle," she told the Hollywood Citizen News.
 "You work on what you write until you think it is perfect, and then you write some more."
-Boy, can I ever relate to that!
+(Man, can I ever relate to that!)

 * * * * *

-La Mort Du Fossoyeur (Death and the Gravedigger) by Carlos Schwabe, ca. 1895.
+La Mort Du Fossoyeur (Death and the Gravedigger) by Carlos Schwabe, circa 1895.
 Medium: pencil, watercolor and gouache.

-Les Champs-Elysees (Elysian Fields) by Carlos Schwabe, ca. 1903.
+Les Champs-Elysees (Elysian Fields) by Carlos Schwabe, circa 1903.
 Medium: pencil, watercolor and gouache.

 * * * * *

-Set of four anatomical drawings of the human body by Jan Wandelaar and Bernhard Siegried Albinus, ca. 1747.
-The rhinoceros was modeled after an Asian one named Clara, who resided in the Amsterdam Zoo, and was at the time the most famous creature of its kind in Europe.
+Set of four anatomical drawings of the human body by Jan Wandelaar and Bernhard Siegried Albinus, circa 1747.
+The rhinoceros was modeled after an Asian species named Clara, who resided in the Amsterdam Zoo, and was at the time the most famous creature of its kind in Europe.

 HAPPY HALLOWEEN!